SciTools/iris/docs/iris/src/developers_guide/gitwash/forking.rst

 .. _forking:

 ===================================
-Making your own copy (fork) of Iris
+Making Your own Copy (fork) of Iris
 ===================================

 You need to do this only once.
 The instructions here are very similar